doanduyhai/Achilles/README.markdown

 	</dependency>
 ```

+>Warning: Achilles 4.x requires a JDK 8 to work.
+It is recommended to use JDK 8 update 45 or later

 For unit-testing with embedded Cassandra, add this dependency with **test** scope:

 ```xml
  	<dependency>